sstcam/sstcam_nsb/scripts/README.md

 Usage Instructions:

+Generate a gaia catalogue using the instructions on the nsb pip webpage, note this must be done interactively.

 Add RA/DEC of desired source to ~/.nsb/mypycat.txt.

 Use skycoord.py to obtain RA/DEC/ALT/AZ in correct format for other scripts.
 Time must be provided in UTC.